 But the company hasn’t always got it right with instructors.
-Diana admits that lessons have been learned from appearing too corporate and less of a people business, so focus has shifted to speaking to people on a human-to-human level.
+Diana admits that lessons have been learned from appearing too corporate and less of a people business, so the focus has shifted to speaking to people on a human-to-human level.

 “We’re trying to be honest, open and direct with instructors,” adds Diana.
-“And we’re really listening a lot more to what they want, to make sure they feel part of this enormous family.
+“And we’re really listening to a lot more to what they want, to make sure they feel part of this enormous family.

 “I think that’ll be a challenge for everyone, as every business is going to become more digital and less human.
 It means we all need to focus on connecting back as people.”